RyanEAA/PDF_summary_Davinci/README.md

+# PDF Summariser
-# PDF_summary_Davinci
+# How to Use
-#make sure to import openai and PyPDF2 using
+- fork the repository
+- make sure to have a virtual python environment
-import openai
+-   import openai
-import PyPDF2
+-   import PyPDF2
+-   get personal key from OpenAI
+# Proper File Structure
+PDF_summary_Davinci
+├── PDF_Summary_Davinci.py
+└── your_pdf.pdf